 Data and file security are two of the most important concerns of overall network protection.
 Knowing how an organization consolidates, stores, and obtains sensitive information is as vital to your network’s safety as anything else.

 Once deemed an asset, inadequately-secured data can instantly convert into a major responsibility.
 A good data security policy starts with reducing the compilation of external data — particularly data that is both external and sensitive, likely starting the company up to regulatory problems.
 And who has access to that data?
-There are extremely rare files that each user on your network requires access to (and probably none that each user requires to be capable of update).
+There are extremely rare files that each user on your network requires access to (and probably none that each user requires to be capable of updating).

 At a minimum, any mobile device that obtains or stores business information should be configured for user identification and secure authentication, should run current anti-malware software and must use virtual private networking (VPN) connects to reach the corporate network.”